Design Project 3: Low-fidelity Prototyping

 - Finally, show how you plan to address each of the problems in the later stage of your design process.

 - Note that observations should not be about the implementation limitations of your prototype.
-Avoid reporting issues about features that are not programmed to work.
+Avoid reporting issues about the limits of the paper format.

 - Briefly describe your participants: how many you had, (very brief) background information that is related to your prototype.